When and How to Implement Time Tracking in Your Company?

 Any organization, large or small, should apply time tracking directly to tasks.
 Combining resource and time management is efficient.
 Knowing which tasks take up time and which do not let you be more efficient in the future.
 Communicate your intention to time tasks.

 Start on small projects first.
 Introducing time tracking to major projects can cause sudden stress.
-This not only harms the project; it also harms your team’s view of time tracking.
+This not only harms the project; it also harms your team’s view of tracking work hours.
 A failure to communicate the benefits leads to resistance.
 This resistance lowers overall productivity, instead of enhancing it.
 Your job, as a team leader, is to explain these benefits in detail.

 Time tracking is a tool to unite the organization towards one goal.
 It is no different from resource tracking or reports.
 It should not be treated as a micromanagement tool, by team leaders or by staff.